- Identify typical language and communication milestones for infants and toddlers.

 Infants and toddlers are able and ready communicators.
 They communicate through gestures, sounds, facial expressions, movements, and language.
 This next section will highlight language and communication milestones for infants and toddlers.
 It will be followed by a section that discusses these milestones by introducing three aspects of language and communication that caregivers can think about: receptive language, expressive language, and conversation skills.

 Infants’ and toddlers’ abilities to communicate grows as they interact and communicate with others.
 In fact, the sounds, tones, and patterns of speech that an infant hears early on sets the stage for learning a specific language.
-They begin to understand words, express themselves using words and learn the rules of conversation in their language.
+They begin to understand words, and express themselves in their language as they learn rules of conversation.

-Think of how exciting it is to hear young infants making new sounds each day, hearing an infant say new words, or listening to toddlers express themselves by stringing words together!
-The chart below highlights infant and toddler language and communication skills as they grow.
+Think of how exciting it is to hear young infants making new sounds each day, hearing an infant say new words or listening to toddlers express themselves by stringing words together!
+The chart below highlights infant and toddler communication skills as they grow.
 Keep in mind that individual differences exist when it comes to the specific age at which infants and toddlers meet these milestones and that each infant and toddler is unique.
-As you may have already learned in the Cognitive Development and Physical Development courses, milestones provide a guide for when to expect certain skills or behaviors to emerge.
+A brief version of this information aimed at parents can be found in an easy-to-use checklist from the Centers for Disease Control and Prevention.
+As you may have already learned in the Cognitive and Physical courses, milestones provide a guide for when to expect certain skills or behaviors to emerge.
 Think of milestones as guidelines to help you understand and identify typical patterns of growth and development, or to help you know when and what to look for as young children mature.
 As an infant and toddler caregiver, you can use this information, what you learn from families and your own knowledge in the interactions, experiences and environments you create for infants and toddlers.